ourworldventures/ourworld_books_OLD/content/ow_znz_company/ppp/ppp_licenses_fintech.md

 ### highlights of service

 - provide digital financial licenses as defined [in our overview](ourfoundation/licenses/finance/finance_licenses_overview.md) to the world.
-- operate the [OurLedger](ourinternet/ourledger/ourledger.md) = our Community Digital Backbone
+- operate the [OurLedger](ourinternet/ourledger/ourledger.md) = our OurLedger Blockchain
 - audit the parties (using the OurLedger capabilities)
 - help the detection of crimimal or other unregular activities if that would happen
 - be a global recognized example of how a fintech environment can be build in a sandbox (OurTown)